raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-05-24-record-my-love.md

 #### TODO
 * TODO

+    - **care her, and make her feel special** because she is

+    - love her
+        + you like her, and you enjoy her company
+        + she makes you laugh or she listens when you're upset
+        + she shares your interests
+        + because she **make you feel good about yourself**
+            - if **she loves you for who you are**, she won't try to change you, but will **help you to feel stronger and more confident and secure as a person**
+            - to have greater self-esteem

+    - **TO YOU**
+        + don't lie, trust her
+        + don't play games,  being straight with her
+            - **let them know honestly how you feel**, and **what's important to you**
+            - sit them down, and **explain** that even though they don't feel ready, and **why you'd like them to reconsider**
+        + **listen to the warning voices in your head** -> avoid setting up an unhealthy power balance in the first place
+        + **you need and deserve someone who loves you back for who you are**, not for who you're pretending or trying to be  -> feel bad but great for **holding on to your pride**

     - try to be closer
         + body closer or mind closer

     - I wanted a family
         + women want to feel wanted, not needed

     - rules
         + reward with emotional reactions and attention